Ghent War (1449–1453): War

 After an artillery bombardment lasting five days, the English mercenary captain John Fox and his soldiers escaped from the castle.
 They were wearing Burgundian Crosses (confused with Saint Andrew's Cross by some) and knew the poorly chosen Burgundian password: Burgundy.
 They reached Ghent on Monday, 23 July, at around 5 o'clock in the morning.
 In the resulting panic in the city, a group of 25,000 men 'volunteered' (under threat of being hanged) to relieve Gavere Castle.
 The Burgundians, however, were well prepared for such an attempt.
 They chose the fields between Semmerzake and Gavere as the battlefield, where most troops had hidden themselves in the wooded valley of the Leebeek.
 When, at the first confrontation, the Ghent troops witnessed John Fox and his mercenaries defect to the Burgundian side, they realised that they had been betrayed.

 Philip ordered an artillery barrage, and the Ghent army responded.
 However, at that critical moment, a Ghent cannoneer accidentally dropped his lighted match in a gunpowder barrel upon which everyone nearby ran away.
 The Ghent army panicked at seeing so many people flee, and the Ghent militia was destroyed in the ensuing battle in which 16,000 to 20,000 people died.
 Only the desperate resistance of 1,000 militia prevented Philip the Good from marching straight to Ghent; Charles the Bold charged the Ghent army with his knights and delivered his father, who had personally entered the fight and was in a difficult position.

 When the remains of the fleeing army reached Ghent, the city decided to surrender without any further resistance, an outcome that pleased Philip.
 The humiliating Peace of Gavere ended the revolt of Ghent.
 The peace was also a definitive step towards the centralisation of Burgundian control at the cost of the power of the cities.
 Philip the Good's summer campaign had also reinforced the establishment of modern gunpowder artillery as a decisive factor in early modern battles.

 For the whole duration of the revolt, Philip the Good expected and waited for the arrival of around 800 to 1,000 soldiers from the Duchy of Luxembourg, who eventually always arrived too late at every battle.
-Since the Duchy of Luxembourg had only conquered by the Burgundians only in 1443, most Luxembourgers and noblemen did not like the idea of serving a duke who was still seen a foreigner and occupier in Luxembourg.
+Since the Duchy of Luxembourg had only been conquered by the Burgundians in 1443, most Luxembourgers and noblemen did not like the idea of serving a duke who was still seen a foreigner and occupier in Luxembourg.
 To avoid fighting and dying for Philip the Good, Luxembourger troops would use this strategy of deliberately arriving too late for years and always arriving at the battlefield when the fight was already over.
 However, since the soldiers always eventually arrived, Philip the Good had no other choice but to angrily accept this feat.